 Previous Award winners have come from all parts of the region and worked in a wide variety of settings including women and peacebuilding, faith-based work, youth work, community development, cross community work at interfaces, and ethical remembering/commemorative work in a history of conflict.

-An inspirational local peacemaker received the Good Relations Award 2020 at an online ceremony on Wednesday 16 September.
-For his tireless work with Youth Link since 1991, the overall winner was Paddy White.
+An inspirational local peacemaker received the Good Relations Award 2021 at an online ceremony on Wednesday 31 March.
+For her tireless work with the Integrated Education Fund (IEF), the overall winner was Baroness May Blood MBE.

-The ceremony, held by the NI Community Relations Council (CRC), recognised 16 good relations champions, the largest number nominated in a single year since the Award’s inception in 2006.
+The ceremony, held by the NI Community Relations Council (CRC), also recognised 9 good relations champions for their peacebuilding work in local communities throughout Northern Ireland.

 Here’s the previous winners of the Good Community Relations Award:

 - Paddy White - Read more about the Good Relations Award 2020 winner.

 - Marion Jamison and Charmain Jones (joint winners 2019)

 - Dr David Stevens

 - Rab McCallum and Michael Acheson

 - Eileen Weir